opensourceame/trim-template/README.md

 `skimpy(adj) - short and revealing`

-This is exactly what this project aims to do - have short and revealing syntax.
+That is exactly what this project aims to do - have short and revealing syntax.